couchbase/cbft/docs/admin-guide/command.md

           node should have higher weight; default is 1.

     Examples:
-      Getting started, where a couchbase running on localhost is the datasource: mkdir -p data
+      Getting started, using a couchbase (3.x) on localhost as the datasource:
         ./cbft -server=http://localhost:8091

       Example where cbft's configuration is kept in a couchbase "cfg-bucket":